 About B&W’s Allen-Sherman-Hoff® (A-S-H®) Products

-B&W is the original equipment manufacturer of all Allen-Sherman-Hoff® (or A-S-H®) ash handling equipment, systems and replacement parts.
+B&W is the original equipment manufacturer of all Allen-Sherman-Hoff® (or A-S-H®) ash handling systems, equipment and replacement parts.

-Combining our strengths, history and experience, B&W’s extensive knowledge of the physical and chemical properties of various material combinations has made us an integral supplier of customized solutions.
+Combining our strengths, history and experience, B&W’s extensive knowledge of the physical and chemical properties of various material combinations has made us an integral supplier of customized ash handling solutions.

 History of Allen-Sherman-Hoff (A-S-H)

 Three mechanical engineers, Frank Berry Allen, John Baker and Frank H. Dunbar form the Baker-Dunbar-Allen Company in Cleveland, Ohio.
 Their goal was to improve coal handling techniques for power plants.
 In 1921, Frank Allen left for Philadelphia, Pennsylvania, to form a new company with Max Sherman and Leigh Hoff.
 Together they formed the Allen-Sherman-Hoff Company (A-S-H) and subsequently purchased the equipment drawings and patterns from the Baker-Dunbar-Allen Company.

 Allen-Sherman-Hoff’s business initially consisted of the supply of cast iron hoppers for coal storage and the collection and conveyance of bottom ash below the boilers.

 The original arrangement was modified in the early 1930s when A-S-H develops the HYDROSEAL pump, designed to better handle the high abrasive wear of the ash.
 Its use allowed the collected ash to be carried through pipes at faster conveying rates and farther distance from the boiler.